OWASP/ASVS/5.0/en/0x20-V12-Files-Resources.md

 ## V12.5 File Download

-Ensure that the application validates or ignores user-submitted filenames and specifies filenames in the Content-Disposition header for downloads, and that served filenames are encoded or sanitized to prevent injection attacks.
+User-submitted filenames should be validated or ignored in the Content-Disposition header for downloads, and that served filenames are encoded or sanitized to prevent injection attacks.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |